ecalio07/enron/README.md

 * Python Scripts
 * Scikit-learn libraries

-## Files Structure
+## Structure

-The sctructure here in GitHub is the same one to have in jupyter notebook:
+The files sctructure in GitHub is the same one to have in jupyter notebook:

 * /data: Holds the dataset files (email_authors.pkl and  word_data), preprocessed by Katie Malone for Udacity machine learning training course.